 It matters little if these platitudes are true or not.
 They send a message of shame into a heart that is broken.
 They indicate that feelings of loss are invalid.
 It’s much more difficult to sit with someone who is crumbling under the pain of grief than it is to say something pithy and remove one’s heart from engagement.

 These clichés are often spoken by those who have yet to journey into their own grief.
 I don’t blame them.
 It’s stinkin’ hard to grieve.
 Grief requires honesty, willingness, and acceptance at the most sincere level.

 It’s a painful process to look directly at what was broken, stolen, thwarted, and feel the full impact of the consequences.
 It’s fear-inducing to allow ourselves to begin to understand what acceptance truly means when it is suddenly part of our own story.

 We look for any chance to avoid the emotions…in ourselves and others.
 Telling a broken heart how it should feel about being broken, only keeps the teller from having to fully encounter their own story.
 Dismissing other’s pain allows us to disregard our own.

 If you have felt shamed for the pain of loss, please use these words as a “get out of shame free” card.
 You have a right to feel sorrow, grief, heartache, loss, and pain.
 You have the right to feel it as long as you need.
 Feelings have no moral value.
 They just are.

 A wise woman once told me, “Grief is a process, depression is not.
 If you can feel it, you can heal it”.
 I may not have been responsible for what caused all the losses in my life, but I am responsible for processing my grief in a healthy way as to not hurt others with my pain.

-Regardless if your grief and pain is from a death or from the many other losses we experience in this life, find a safe place to grieve and safe people to grieve with.
+Regardless if your grief and pain is from a death or from the many other types of losses we experience in this life, find a safe place to grieve and safe people to grieve with.
 You deserve to be free.

 …Grieving is Healing.
 Grieving is Freeing.
 Grieving is Growing.